Full-time: 4 years

 Our collaborations also pave the way to rewarding work placement opportunities.
 You could begin by observing and shadowing professionals working in the strength, conditioning and rehabilitation arena, then advancing to a more hands-on role as your experience and confidence grows.
 One Derby student, for instance, secured a Strength and Conditioning Internship at Sheffield United FC.

-You’ll also discover up-to-the-minute equipment for testing and measuring the parameters of health and fitness in our sport and exercise physiology laboratory and our biomechanics laboratory.
+You’ll also discover up-to-the-minute equipment for testing and measuring the parameters of health and fitness in our sport and exercise and our biomechanics laboratory.
 We introduce you to a broad range of computer software packages for statistical and movement analysis too.

 Throughout your studies you can make full use of all the facilities at our award-winning Sports Centre, which boasts a main hall, fitness gym, studios, squash and badminton courts, an internal climbing wall, sprint track, changing rooms, treatment rooms and a café.